on4r4p/Copernicus/README.md

 16. Search in Facebook Directory  (can use results to guess emails)

 17. Search in Darksearch.com for onion links

+18. Search in Irc logs from botbot.me and tunes.org (planning to add many more)

-18. Then make a graph in neo4j .
+19. Then make a graph in neo4j .

 ^(Consider downloading [Linkification](https://addons.mozilla.org/fr/firefox/addon/linkification/)  for Firefox or [Clickable links](https://chrome.google.com/webstore/detail/clickable-links/mgamelhnfokapndfdodnmfiningckjia) for Chrome if you want to work directly in neo4j .)^